virajpwr/code_challenge/README.md

 #### Continous variable:

-1. Calculate Mutual information score between continous variables and target.
-2. Take non zero mutual information score variables.
-3. Calculate correlation between the non zero mutual information score variables.
-4. In highly corrrelated variable > 0.7 take the variable with higher mutual information score.
+1. Removes all the low variance features from the dataset that are of no great use in model training.
+Drop Columns that are 75% or more similar.
+2. Perform Lasso regression with gridsearch CV for different values of alpha to select the best features from step 1.
+3. Find correlated features from the best features selected in step 2 and drop the features that are highly correlated with low mutual information score.

 #### Categorical variable:

+1. Removes all the low variance features from the dataset that are of no great use in model training.
+Drop Columns that are 75% or more similar.
-1. Perform oneway ANOVA test on categorical variables and target.
+2. Perform oneway ANOVA test on categorical variables and target.
-2. Take variables with p value < 0.05.
+3. Take variables with p value < 0.05.

 #### The flow chart below shows the steps taken to select features.